catally0/CarND-Behavioral-Cloning-P3/writeup_report.md

 I used all data for training the model.
 For validation data, I use only the general center driving, center camera data.

 I have to manually simulate all the models generated from the each training epoch.
 As the lowest MSE doesn't mean it can drive within the track.
 But basically in 5 epochs, the model will have the best performance.
-I put an `[OK]` label in front of the valid model name.
+I put an `[OK]` label in front of the valid model name and save them in `./model`.